CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Generator/BB_IFEX.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Automotive development needs a single source of truth for service interface definitions that can be transformed into multiple target representations, avoiding manual translation errors and ensuring consistency across platforms.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system